Eomm/blog-posts/README.md

 ## The Application

-The target is quite simple: show to a user its Discord profile, so the needed pages are:
+The goal is quite simple: show the Discord profile of a user.
+The required pages are:

-- one home page to login
+- a root page to perform login
-- one page to show the profile
+- a page to show the profile
-- one error page (because it happens 😔)
+- an error page (because it happens 😔)

 The source code of this project is at your disposal on [GitHub](https://github.com/Eomm/fastify-discord-bot-demo).

 ### Project setup

-Thanks to the awesome [Fastify plugin system](https://www.fastify.io/docs/latest/Getting-Started/#your-first-plugin) it is necessary to create a simple file like this:
+Thanks to the awesome [Fastify plugin system](https://www.fastify.io/docs/latest/Getting-Started/#your-first-plugin) all you need to do is create a simple file like this:

 ```js
 // app.js